-If you’re not sure if you’re straight or if you think you might be gay or are somewhere on the LGBTQ spectrum (lesbian, gay, bisexual, transgender, or queer), know that you’re not alone!
+If you’re not sure if you’re straight or if you think you might be gay or are somewhere on the LGBTQ2S+ spectrum (lesbian, gay, bisexual, transgender, queer or two-spirit), know that you’re not alone!

-In this post, we’ll talk about what you can do if you think you’re LGBTQ as well some of the supports that are out there for you.
+In this post, we’ll talk about what you can do if you think you’re LGBTQ2S+ as well some of the supports that are out there for you.

 Talk to somebody!

-If you think you might be LGBTQ it can be really hard knowing where to turn or who to ask if you have questions.
+If you think you might be LGBTQ2S+ it can be really hard knowing where to turn or who to ask if you have questions.

 Of course, ConnecTeen is available by phone 24/7 at 403.264.TEEN (8336) or through our daily chat and text services accessible here.
 We can always help you talk through whatever you’re going through and help you figure out some of the supports you might have in your life.
 We try our best to be a safe space for all youth in the community.